anotherhadi/nixy/README.md

    </div>
 </h1>

-Hello there!
-This is my **NixOs (w/home-manager) dotfiles** repo.
-It's still a *work in progress*, and I'm still learning how to use nix.
+**Nixy** is a NixOS configuration with home-manager, secrets and custom theming all in one place.
+It's a simple way to manage your system configuration and dotfiles.

 ## Table of Contents